exastencil/existential/TRADES.md

 Ender Pearls are removed, because they have no bearing on brewing and are easily obtained through the Philosopher's Stone.

-In keeping with the progression theme, this villager has guaranteed trades for Low, Medium and High right up front.
-Also, in keeping with the brewing theme, they will sell one random potion at Master level.
+In keeping with the progression theme, this villager has guaranteed trades for Low, Medium and High early.
+Also, in keeping with the brewing theme, they will sell one random potion at Novice level so it can be cycled, like Enchanted books.

 - Novice
-  - Buys Glass Bottle for Low
+  - Buys Glass Bottle for Low Covalence Dust (*exploration / crafting source of low dust*)
-  - Buys Rotten Flesh for Medium
+  - Sells random Potion (*can be transmuted to avoid brewing if you prefer trading*)
 - Apprentice
-  - Buys Gold Ingot for High
+  - Buys Rotten Flesh for Medium Covalence Dust (*combat source of medium dust*)
-  - Sells Redstone Dust
+  - Sells Redstone Dust for Medium Covalence Dust (*allows alternative progression via trading*)
 - Journeyman
-  - Buys Blaze Powder (*indicates to the player this is needed for progression*)
+  - Buys Blaze Powder for High Covalence Dust (*indicates to the player this is needed for progression*)
-  - Sells Lapis Lazuli
+  - Sells Lapis Lazuli for High Covalence Dust (*allows alternative progression via trading*)
 - Expert
-  - Buys Nether Wart (*indicates to the player this is needed for progression*)
+  - Buys Nether Wart for Medium Covalence Dust (*indicates to the player this is needed for progression*)
-  - Sells Glowstone
+  - Sells Glowstone for High Covalence Dust (*allows alternative progression via trading*)
 - Master
-  - Sells random Potion (*can be transmuted to avoid brewing if you prefer trading*)
-  - Sells Bottle o' Enchanting (*can be transmuted to gain experience*)
+  - Sells Bottle o' Enchanting for High Covalence Dust (*can be transmuted to gain experience*)

 ## Farmer